anproa31/Funny-Pixel-Paint/README.md

 ## Getting Started

-Clone this repo and build it with eclipse, or download the JAR from the releases.
+Clone this repo and build it with IntelliJ IDEA, or download the JAR from the releases.

 ### Prerequisites